marcelocastrodev/aop-demo/README.md

 # AOP DEMO

-AOP is a technique that promotes separation of concerns by providing additional capabilities to components that already contain a specific responsibility.
+AOP (Aspect Oriented Programing) is a technique that promotes separation of concerns by providing additional capabilities to components that already contain a specific responsibility.

-Please read [THIS](https://docs.spring.io/spring-framework/docs/2.5.0/reference/aop.html) to have a complete understanding of AOP.
+Read [THIS](https://docs.spring.io/spring-framework/docs/2.5.0/reference/aop.html) to have a complete understanding of AOP.

-This project presents 2 different approaches to use AOP:
+This project presents 2 different AOP approaches:

 * The first approach is exhaustively cited in articles and tutorials out there, it determines how to log the input and output of any desired method.